daniel-araujo/java-wavio/README.md

 # Wavio

-Provides a class that can read audio samples from .wav files.
+Provides a class that can read audio samples from .wav files while being efficient with memory, careful about performance, and easy to use.

+It can read from input streams, ByteBuffer objects or plain byte arrays.

+You can choose to receive stereo samples as interleaved or non-interleaved data.

 ## Installation